Chymyst/curryhoward/src/main/tut/Tutorial.md

 To perform this symbolic computation, we need to create two symbolic variables `x` and `y` of type `Int`.
 (Note that in STLC all expressions and all variables must have assigned types.)

-Creating symbolic variables is easy with the macro `freshVar`:
+Creating symbolic variables with known types is easy with the macro `freshVar`:

 ```tut
 val x = freshVar[Int]